 As you can see from the above window, the path of an application and its folder should be added and QTP opens that particular app while record and/or run.

 That concludes a quick introduction to various ‘record and run settings’ that can be used for a QTP test.
 When testing a web app, it is also important to make sure that we add the correct settings in the windows application tab too.
-It is crucial because, it will help us in preventing opening up of unnecessary applications and also to make sure that we do not accidentally change any of the already open windows applications.
-It should be noted that, the setting in the windows tab do not directly affect the testing performed on a web app.
+It is crucial because it will help us in preventing opening up of unnecessary applications and also to make sure that we do not accidentally change any of the already open windows applications.
+It should be noted that the setting in the windows tab does not directly affect the testing performed on a web app.

 So the recommended settings for the windows tab while testing a web app are:

 Once these settings are done, the test recording begins.
 Any operation performed on the test gets recorded in the QTP.
 The tester can stop the record operation once all the steps that he wished to perform on the AUT are done by clicking on the “STOP” option available in the QTP menu.

 The recorded steps can then be re-performed on the AUT by choosing ‘RUN’ option from QTP.
 Run operation too invokes the application (web or windows) depending on the setting specified.